EdJoPaTo/website-stalker-example/com/hetzner/storage-storage-share.md

-* STORAGE SHARE
+* STORAGE SHARE: managed nextcloud
   ==========

-* POWERED BY NEXTCLOUD
+* Safe and cheap cloud storage
-* Get on the same page
+* for your workflow

 Collaborate with others and share and secure all your documents, images, and more – all in one place.